ma3mool/Approxilyzer/README.txt

 =========================================================
 1) WindRiver SIMICS 3.0.31 (requires WindRiver license)
 2) Wisconsin Multifacet GEMS
-3) A SPARC V9 machine, running OpenSolaris (TODO future versions will allow cross-compilation)
+3) A SPARC V9 machine, running OpenSolaris

 SETTING UP ENVIRONMENT
 ==========================================================
 1) Download and untar GEMS into a local directory.
-    You can find this at http://research.cs.wisc.edu/gems/, or use our tarball at https://rsim.cs.illinois.edu/approxilyzer/GEMS_Approxilyzer.tar
+    You can find this at http://research.cs.wisc.edu/gems/, or use our tarball at rsim.cs.illinois.edu/approxilyzer/GEMS_Approxilyzer.tar
 2) Append the following two lines to your .bashrc:
     GEMS_PATH=/full/path/to/src_GEMS
     export GEMS_PATH